-Health and Beauty First Aid Training
+Health and Beauty First Aid courses

-Your Dental or Beauty Centre has a duty of care over anyone that visits, from staff to clients and other visitors.
-Because your Centre / Practice will have adults and children, and sometimes babies on site they need to meet not only HSE requirements for the Workplace, but you may also need Paediatric Skills, too.
+Your Dental Practice or Beauty Centre has a duty of care over anyone that visits, from staff to clients and other visitors.
+Because your Centre / Practice will have adults and children, and sometimes babies on site they need to meet, not only HSE requirements for the Workplace, but you may also need Paediatric Skills, too.
 There is great overlap between the different types of courses and you need to find out which course suits your place of work the best.

-• Provide adequate and appropriate first aid equipment and facilities
+- Provide adequate and appropriate first aid equipment and facilities

-• Provide a suitable number of qualified first aiders
+- Provide a suitable number of qualified first aiders

-• Appoint a person to take charge where first aiders are temporarily absent or the provision of first aiders is not necessary (due to the nature of the activities; the number of employees; and location)
+- Appoint a person to take charge where first aiders are temporarily absent or the provision of first aiders is not necessary (due to the nature of the activities; the number of employees; and location)

-• Inform employees and volunteers of the first aid provisions made – including the location of any equipment or facilities and the identity of the first aider(s) or appointed person(s).
+- Inform employees and volunteers of the first aid provisions made – including the location of any equipment or facilities and the identity of the first aider(s) or appointed person(s).

 Generally speaking, to determine what is required in your Centre or Practice your Business must carry out a Risk Assessment and draw up an appropriate plan to provide this cover.
 There is some useful information on the Health and Safety Executive website: